Nicole Thorne Flaunts Cleavage & Hourglass Shape In Christmas Romper

 “You look so cute in this outfit babe!!” a fourth fan chimed in.

 Last week, Nicole shared an update that flashed quite a bit of skin.
 She wore a flirty teddy made of semi-sheer, nude fabric and black lace for a sultry look.
-The number had a low-cut neckline and half-cups that made her chest hard to ignore.
-It also had high-cut legs and lacy garter belts. while she struck several poses while sitting in a wicker chair.
+The number had a low-cut neckline and half cups.
+It also had high-cut legs and lacy garter belts.
+In the images, she struck several poses while sitting in a wicker chair.